quintuskilbourn/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 So the net payment per identity (assuming it's included) is $p_i(T) = b_i(B(T)) - \phi_i(T, c)$.

-Notice that if the block generates enough value after paying the proposer, everyone should be refunded their contribution, meaning everyone pays the minimum they need to pay to beat competition.
+Notice that if the block generates enough value after paying the proposer, everyone should be refunded their _eligible contribution_, meaning everyone pays the minimum they need to pay to beat competition.

 ### Identity constraint

-To avoid the rule being gamed by submitting bundles from multiple identities, we impose an additional constraint that no set of identities can receive in total more refunds than they contribute to the block.
+To avoid the rule being gamed by submitting bundles from multiple identities, we impose an additional constraint that no set of identities can receive in total more refunds than they contribute value to the block.

 For each set of identities $I$ we define